The dark chocolate colour and chubby leaves arranged just like a flower make Echeveria Black Prince a very desirable succulent.

 For some weird reason, plants in the ground are much less susceptible to these problems than plants growing in pots.

 Deformed leaves on Echeveria Black Prince (or other succulents for that matter) are usually caused by pests.
-Unfortunately, the Black Prince is very susceptible to Mealybugs and aphids.
-These little pests feed on the leaves and make tiny marks that, as the leaves grow, cause oddly shaped leaves.
+Unfortunately, the Black Prince is very susceptible to mealybugs and aphids.
+These little pests feed on the leaves and make tiny marks that, as the leaves grow, cause deformities.

 Mealybugs can be squashed if there are only a couple present or sprayed with 70% isopropyl alcohol solution if there is an outbreak.
-For Aphids, pyrethrum based sprays work best.
+Please note that isopropyl alcohol is not likely to kill adult mealybugs or those that are tucked in well.
+As for aphids, pyrethrum based sprays work best.
 The plants will need to be checked on a regular basis as these pests are very persistent and can be hard to spot at first.

 Colour Loss, Stretched Leaves and Leggy Growth